mrp089/simvascular.github.io/README.md

 ### Editing existing documentation

-To edit existing documentation without creating new sections or `html` pages, go to the markdown file of the section that you want to edit and make your changes.
-While making changes, it can help to render the `html` page on a local server to see how your changes render.
-If you aren't seeing your changes to the markdown files render, try refreshing the `html` page you are rendering.
+To edit existing documentation without creating new sections or `html` pages, you can go to the markdown file of the section that you want to edit and make your changes.
+While making changes, it can help to render the `html` page containing that markdown file on a local server to see how your changes render.
+If you aren't seeing your changes to the markdown files render, try refreshing the `html` page you are locally hosting.

 Once your changes have been pushed, the website documentation will render with the update.
-Due to caching in browsers, you may be able to see your changes more quickly if you clear your cache or view the website in incognito mode, which does not use cache.
+Due to caching in browsers, you may not be able to see your changes immediately.
+To view them more quickly, you can clear your cache or view SimVascular website in incognito mode, which does not use cache.

 ### Adding new sections on the same `html` page

-To add a new section of documentation in a documentation page, first find folder that corresponds to the `html` file that renders the page you want to change.
+To add a new section of documentation in an existing page, first find folder that corresponds to the `html` file that renders the page you want to change.
 Create a new folder with the title of the section you want to add, create a markdown file named `readme.md`, and place the `readme.md` file in the folder that you created.
 Write your new documentation section in this `readme.md` file.

 To add the markdown file you have written to the `html` page, find the `html` file that renders the page you want to change.
 First locate the section `<section class="docsSection">` which contain `<span>` elements with `<zero-md>` elements in them.

 Add your own <span> element with a <zero-md> element in it.
-The `<span>` element should have a unique `id` that corresponds to the section you have added, and the `<zero-md>` element should have a `src` attribute that links to the path to your markdown file.
+The `<span>` element should have a unique `id` that corresponds to the section you have added, and the `<zero-md>` element should have a `src` attribute that links to the path to your markdown file and a `no-shadow` attribute.

 When choosing an `id` for the `<span>` elements, consider that it will be used as a class in the navigation section.
 Some classes like `class="intro"` and `class="container"` have styles applied to them in other contexts, so try to choose a unique name for the `id`.